miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made Barabus leave with you and not be breaking out all on his own.
 Improved crossguy reaction, test timing, door speed and ignitions.
 Repaired auto-locking door, stuck fanblades and teleporting SWAT.
+Removed disciplines when talking to the Mandarin at Fu Syndicate.

 Glaze:
 +Restored XP for stealth killing Johnny and made guards fight back.